 - Genetic counseling and testing by certified genetic counselors

-- Psycho-social counseling services and support programs to address the emotional needs of individuals living with breast cancer risk
+- Support programs to address the physical and emotional needs of individuals living with breast cancer risk

-- Access to clinical research studies designed to develop novel prevention therapies for reducing breast cancer risk
+- Breast cancer prevention clinical research studies designed to develop novel therapies for reducing breast cancer risk.

-- Additional consultation with medical oncologists and plastic surgeons when indicated
+- Consultation with medical oncologists and plastic surgeons when indicated

-- Lifestyle counseling and referrals related to risk reduction, including diet, weight loss and exercise
+- Nutrition and lifestyle counseling for risk reduction, focused on diet, weight loss, and exercise